MicrosoftDocs/memdocs/memdocs/intune/protect/device-compliance-get-started.md

 There are two parts to compliance policies in Intune:

-- **Compliance policy settings** – Tenant wide settings that are a built-in compliance policy that every device receives.
-Compliance policy settings set a baseline for how compliance policy works in your Intune environment, including whether devices that haven’t received any device compliance policies are considered compliant or noncompliant.
+- **Compliance policy settings** – Tenant-wide settings that are a built-in compliance policy that every device receives.
+Compliance policy settings set a baseline for how compliance policy works in your Intune environment, including whether devices that haven’t received any device compliance policies are compliant or noncompliant.

-- **Device compliance policy** – Platform specific rules you configure and deploy to groups of users or devices.
+- **Device compliance policy** – Platform-specific rules you configure and deploy to groups of users or devices.
 These rules define requirements for devices, like minimum operating systems or the use of disk encryption.
 Devices must meet these rules to be considered compliant.

 Like other Intune policies, compliance policy evaluations for a device depend on when the device checks-in with Intune, and [policy and profile refresh cycles](../configuration/device-profile-troubleshoot.md#how-long-does-it-take-for-devices-to-get-a-policy-profile-or-app-after-they-are-assigned).

 ## Compliance policy settings

-*Compliance policy settings* are tenant wide settings that determine how Intune’s compliance service interacts with your devices.
+*Compliance policy settings* are tenant-wide settings that determine how Intune’s compliance service interacts with your devices.
 These settings are distinct from the settings you configure in a device compliance policy.

 To manage the compliance policy settings, sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and go to **Endpoint security** > **Device compliance** > **Compliance policy settings**.